freeCodeCamp/freeCodeCamp/README.md

 If you just want to display a page, then use `GET`, if you are submitting a form, sending a file then use `POST`.

 Here is a typical workflow of adding new routes to your application.
-Let's say we are building a page that lists all books from the database.
+Let's say we are building a page that lists all books from database.

 **Step 1.** Start by defining a route.
 ```js